 OverviewAs of October 2016, construction is underway on numerous homes at the base of the Damonte Ranch Canyon.
-All access points have recently had fences put up to discourage people from entering the construction area.
+Primary access points have recently had fences put up to discourage people from entering the construction area.
+The only legal access point is at the end of Desert Way, which generally adds about 3/4 of a mile each way.
 There are many of us living the neighborhood who go up there anyway.
 But eventually this will become more difficult, and access to these mountains may be in legal limbo until the first neighborhood is actually completed.

 Situated just east of Reno, Nevada is the Damonte Ranch Canyon.
 A spectacular, rocky canyon that rises east of the Damonte Ranch area of Reno.
 Northeast of the Canyon is a wide plateau that peaks at 6405 feet - thus, the unofficial title “Damonte Ranch Plateau”.
 It is part of the Virginia Range.

 Peak 6405 is clearly visible from the east in the Reno skyline.
 It is much wider than other mountains in the Virginia Range.
 The plateau extends about 1/2 mile north-south and 1/3 mile east-west.
 Hiking to the summit takes about 3 to 4 hours round trip if taking the canyon.
 However, a road also leads up towards the peak, and a person can jog most of the way up the road and reach the summit in a little over an hour.
 This is a good option for a workout if there isn’t much time and you want some excellent views close to home.